jimhigson/oboe.js-dissertation/main/main.md

   Firefox 24.0.0                       547ms                    1.47
   IE 8.0.0 (Windows XP)              3,048ms                    0.26

+  : time taken to match approximately 800 JSON nodes against a complex JSONPath expression under several Javascript engines \label{browsers}

-We can see that Firefox is slower than other modern browsers despite normally being quite fast.
+From table \ref{browsers} we can see that Firefox executes the library more slowly than other modern desktop browsers.
 This is probably explicable by SpiderMonkey, the Mozilla just-in-time Javascript compiler being poor at optimising functional Javascript [@functionalSpiderMonkey].
 The JSON nodes are not of a common type so many of the library's internal callsites are not